jakeread/tinynets/embedded/README.md

+# 'API'

+OK, hacking it together aside, it's time to write a real set of functions for the ports.

+First order is to setup each port to ring-return.
+I'll test that, and the abstractions, with the FTDI.

+Roll stlr's into tp's

+Try doing this with DMA?
+Might make it easier on TX'ing

+- four ports, each doing rx -> single char hold, on while loop, check each port and ship char home on respective tx line

+Then I need to get a ringbuffer setup on top of each pipe.
+I'll test that again with four rx returns, this time sending multiple chars...

+# Interrupts

+These were originally very difficult to figure out - I think I finally found [a good document](http://www.atmel.com/Images/Section3_Interrupts.pdf)

 # Programming

 It turns out this chip defaults to SWD, not JTAG.
 Should have read the datasheet more carefully.
 Also, I forgot to order the tag-connect for this number of pins...